ALRhub/fancy_gym/docs/source/envs/open_ai.md

-# Farama Gymnasium (previously OpenAI Gym)
+# Gymnasium

-These are the Environment Wrappers for selected [Gymnasium](https://gymnasium.farama.org/) environments to use the Motion Primitive gym interface for them.
+These are the Environment Wrappers for selected [Farama Gymnasium](https://gymnasium.farama.org/) (previously OpenAI Gym) environments to use the Motion Primitive gym interface for them.

 ## Step-Based Environments